Nelson-Peralta/Energy-theft-detection/docs/methodology.md

 ## Real-world origin of this project

-While working as a data analyst at a national electric utility, I independently designed and implemented this detection approach: combining meter tamper alarm data with consumption threshold analysis to flag likely theft cases for field inspection.
-This contributed to identifying active fraud cases and reducing non-technical losses in the monitored zones.
-I did not track a formal before/after percentage at the time — the qualitative outcome (confirmed fraud cases identified, feeding into loss-reduction efforts) is what I can speak to directly.
+While working on the loss-reduction program of a national electric utility, I co-designed this detection approach with the team: combining meter tamper alarm data with consumption threshold analysis to flag likely theft cases for field inspection.
+Confirmed fraud cases were fed into the utility's loss-reduction efforts.
+We later iterated the production alarm logic around a season-aware, per-customer consumption baseline (3 years of history, so seasonal drops such as lower winter A/C usage don't trigger false flags), combined with multi-parameter triggers such as meter tilt events — which cut theft-detection false positives by ~35%.

-**This repository is a from-scratch reproduction of that methodology, built entirely on synthetic data**, so the approach and reasoning can be shown publicly without exposing any real customer or company data.
+**This repository is a from-scratch reproduction of the core methodology, built entirely on synthetic data**, so the approach and reasoning can be shown publicly without exposing any real customer or company data.
+The production metric above is not reproduced here.
 See the main `README.md` for the full data disclosure.

 ## Approach implemented here